 What is a business and environmental studies degree?

-In this novel program, we combine a traditional business core with 40-plus hours of environmental studies electives ensuring students understand the triple bottom line of people—planet—profits.
+In this novel program, we combine a traditional business core with 40-plus hours of environmental studies electives, ensuring that students understand the triple bottom line of people—planet—profits.
 The business and environmental studies degree is suited for students who want a well-rounded business experience complemented with rigorous environmental thought.
-Graduates seek business careers that sustain the natural environment and value social, environmental and cultural diversity.
+Graduates seek business careers that sustain the natural environment and value social, environmental, and cultural diversity.

-Whether you want to be a manager of natural resources, leader in environmental advocacy or start the next green business, a business and environmental studies degree from Florida Tech develops a strong background in business with experience in modern problem-solving strategies and best practices.
+Whether you want to be a manager of natural resources, be a leader in environmental advocacy, or start the next green business, a business and environmental studies degree from Florida Tech develops a strong background in business with experience in modern problem-solving strategies and best practices.